Using NordVPN for iPlayer Access

-To gain access to BBC iPlayer using your VPN, the first priority is to make sure you are using one based in the United Kingdom.
+To gain access and watch BBC iPlayer using your VPN, the first priority is to make sure you are using one based in the United Kingdom.
 The principal of hiding your location by using a VPN is a tried and tested one, which really works.
-The website sees the IP address of the VPN server not your real one.
+As well as providing the only real option of internet security, the website you visit sees the IP address of the VPN server not your real one.
 Which means that as long as the server is in the correct location it doesn’t matter where you actually are.
 As long as the VPN is configured correctly, then your true location cannot be detected.

-However there can be issues, and a common one especially with popular VPN services, is when too many people connect using the same IP addresses.
+The reason is not an issue with the technology but more how it’s implemented.
+The most common problem by far with popular VPN services, is when too many people connect using the same IP addresses.
 These can be detected and blocked by BBC iPlayer and suddenly your VPN won’t work at least temporarily.
-This is part of the game and it’s going to effect any VPN service to some extent whatever they tell you.
-The important point is how they handle these temporary blocks.
+This is part of the ongoing game and it’s going to affect any VPN service to some extent whatever they tell you.
+The important point is how each VPN provider handles these temporary blocks.
+Basically, they need to monitor access to BBC iPlayer, ensure that they’re not overloaded with simultaneous connections.

 Here’s a quick example of how everything should work, here we’re using NordVPN for our BBC iPlayer access.

-It is the network address (IP address) which is actually being blocked not the specific server.
-So as long as these are rotated/replaced regularly there’s not going to be any long term issue.
-However if it takes your VPN service a fortnight to switch out these addresses then it becomes pretty worthless for accessing the BBC abroad.
-Fortunately NordVPN have one of the largest network infrastructures of any VPN service which means they have plenty of UK IP addresses to use !
+It is the network address which is actually being blocked not the specific server.
+So as long as these are rotated/replaced regularly there’s not going to be any long-term issue and you can unblock BBC iPlayer every time.
+However, if it takes your VPN service a fortnight to switch out these addresses then it becomes pretty worthless for accessing the BBC iPlayer abroad.
+Fortunately, NordVPN have one of the largest network infrastructures of any VPN service which means they have plenty of UK IP addresses to use!

-Not every server is configured specifically for use with BBC iPlayer although most should work fine.
-However the IT support do optimize servers for accessing the UK’s largest media site simply because it’s so popular.
+Not every server is configured specifically for use with BBC iPlayer although most UK servers should work fine.
+However, the IT support do optimize servers for accessing the UK’s largest media site simply because it’s so popular.

 To find a specific server, click on the magnifier glass icon and search for server name or number.